bella-jy/mmEMP/README.md

   cd mmEMP/radar_pose/lib
   python setup.py install
 ## Dataset
-Download the dataset [Dataset](https://pan.baidu.com/s/1KYOStoLnHUi-qyTsGuO3XQ?pwd=52jk).
+Download the [Dataset](https://pan.baidu.com/s/1KYOStoLnHUi-qyTsGuO3XQ?pwd=52jk).
 The dataset comprises raw data from millimeter-wave radar, vision, and IMU, along with the output results of PC-side automatic VI-SLAM execution.
 Please make sure you have prepared the dataset by organizing the directory as: `data/dataset/your_dataset`.
 In the end, the dataset should be oragnized like this:
   ```
   Dataset
     ├── radar